ceph/ceph/doc/mgr/dashboard.rst

 * **Auditing**: the dashboard backend can be configured to log all PUT, POST and DELETE API requests in the Ceph audit log.
 See :ref:`dashboard-auditing` for instructions on how to enable this feature.
-* **Internationalization (I18N)**: use the dashboard in different languages.
+* **Internationalization (I18N)**: the dashboard can be used in different languages that can be selected at run-time.

 Currently, Ceph Dashboard is capable of monitoring and managing the following aspects of your Ceph cluster:

-* **Overall cluster health**: Displays overall cluster status, performance and capacity metrics.
+* **Overall cluster health**: Display overall cluster status, performance and capacity metrics.
 * **Embedded Grafana Dashboards**: Ceph Dashboard is capable of embedding `Grafana <https://grafana.com>`_ dashboards in many locations, to display additional information and performance metrics gathered by the :ref:`mgr-prometheus`.
 See :ref:`dashboard-grafana` for details on how to configure this functionality.
 * **Cluster logs**: Display the latest updates to the cluster's event and audit log files.
+Log entries can be filtered by priority, date or keyword.
-* **Hosts**: Provides a list of all hosts associated to the cluster, which services are running and which version of Ceph is installed.
+* **Hosts**: Display a list of all hosts associated to the cluster, which services are running and which version of Ceph is installed.
-* **Performance counters**: Displays detailed service-specific statistics for each running service.
+* **Performance counters**: Display detailed service-specific statistics for each running service.
-* **Monitors**: Lists all MONs, their quorum status, open sessions.
+* **Monitors**: List all MONs, their quorum status, open sessions.
-* **Configuration Editor**: View all available configuration options, their description, type and default values and edit the current values.
+* **Configuration Editor**: Display all available configuration options, their description, type and default values and edit the current values.
 * **Pools**: List all Ceph pools and their details (e.g. applications, placement groups, replication size, EC profile, CRUSH ruleset, etc.)
-* **OSDs**: Lists all OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.
-Mark OSDs as up/down/out, perform scrub operations.
-Select between different recovery profiles to adjust the level of backfilling activity.
+* **OSDs**: List all OSDs, their status and usage statistics as well as detailed information like attributes (OSD map), metadata, performance counters and usage histograms for read/write operations.
+Mark OSDs up/down/out, purge and reweight OSDs, perform scrub operations, modify various scrub-related configuration options, select different profiles to adjust the level of backfilling activity.
-* **iSCSI**: Lists all hosts that run the TCMU runner service, displaying all images and their performance characteristics (read/write ops, traffic).
+* **iSCSI**: List all hosts that run the TCMU runner service, display all images and their performance characteristics (read/write ops, traffic).
   Create, modify and delete iSCSI targets (via ``ceph-iscsi``).
 See :ref:`dashboard-iscsi-management` for instructions on how to configure this feature.
-* **RBD**: Lists all RBD images and their properties (size, objects, features).
+* **RBD**: List all RBD images and their properties (size, objects, features).
   Create, copy, modify and delete RBD images.
+Define various I/O or bandwidth limitation settings on a global, per-pool or per-image level.
 Create, delete and rollback snapshots of selected images, protect/unprotect these snapshots against modification.
 Copy or clone snapshots, flatten cloned images.
 * **RBD mirroring**: Enable and configure RBD mirroring to a remote Ceph server.
   Lists all active sync daemons and their status, pools and RBD images including their synchronization state.
-* **CephFS**: Lists all active filesystem clients and associated pools, including their usage statistics.
+* **CephFS**: List all active filesystem clients and associated pools, including their usage statistics.
-* **Object Gateway**: Lists all active object gateways and their performance counters.
+* **Object Gateway**: List all active object gateways and their performance counters.
 Display and manage (add/edit/delete) object gateway users and their details (e.g. quotas) as well as the users' buckets and their details (e.g. owner, quotas).
 See :ref:`dashboard-enabling-object-gateway` for configuration